 IHT was introduced with effect from 18 March 1986, but before this date other estate taxes (capital transfer tax and estate duty) applied.
-Where a surviving spouse dies and their spouse died before the introduction of the current IHT provisions, it may still be possible to make a claim to transfer the NRB.
+Where a spouse died before the introduction of the current IHT provisions, it may still be possible to make a claim to transfer the NRB to the surviving spouse.

 The extent of the claim will depend on the tax in force at the time of the first death and how the rules were applied then.
 If you need more advice you can contact HMRC's Inheritance Tax and Probate Helpline.
 You can find the contact details on the GOV.UK website.

-The excepted estate limit is normally the same as the IHT nil rate band or NRB (£325,000).
-If the whole of the NRB is available to transfer to the estate of the surviving spouse or civil partner, it may be possible to follow the rules for an excepted estate, even though the second spouse or civil partner’s estate exceeds the NRB.
+If the whole of the NRB is available to transfer to the estate of the surviving spouse or civil partner, it may be possible to follow the rules for an excepted estate, even though the second spouse or civil partner’s estate exceeds the single NRB at their death.